CalciumFramework/CalciumFramework.github.io/Guides/001_GettingStarted/index.md

 ```

 If you need to check whether the value was actually set, the `Set` method returns an `AssignmentResult` enumeration value, which can be one of the following:

-* AlreadyAssigned
-* Indicates that the field was already set to the specified value.
+* AlreadyAssigned: Indicates that the field was already set to the specified value.
-* Cancelled
-	* Indicates that a subscriber to the class PropertyChanging event, decided to cancel the update.
+* Cancelled: Indicates that a subscriber to the class PropertyChanging event, decided to cancel the update.
-* OwnerDisposed
-	* Indicates that view-model was disposed.
+* OwnerDisposed: Indicates that view-model was disposed.
-* Success
-	* Indicates that the field was set to the specified value.
+* Success: Indicates that the field was set to the specified value.

 ### Using Dependency Injection to Initialize a View-Model
 Codon's default IoC container supports dependency injection, so that if we request an instance of the `Page1ViewModel` it is automatically populated with the dialog service, navigation service, and settings service.
 See Listing 2.
 We explore the services later in the article.